juce-framework/JUCE-tutorials/markdown/tutorial_audio_bus_layouts.md

+---
+title: Configuring the right bus layouts for your plugins
+---
 # Tutorial: Configuring the right bus layouts for your plugins

 Learn how to configure and restrict the bus layouts in your plugins for a multitude of configurations.
 Check the bus arrangements of your AU plugins using the auval tool provided in Apple's Logic Pro.